Java

 Inheritance and Polymorphism

-Classes can extend other classes.
 A class can extend at most one other class, called its superclass.
 A superclass can have zero or more subclasses.
 There are lots of lots of rules here, and lots of interesting stuff on access modifiers that are covered elsewhere.
-But here’s the basic idea.
+Let’s jump into an example with a superclass called Animal with three subclasses.

 abstract class Animal {